Savage Rifts New D-Bees

 - Hated D-Bees...: Orcs have a rightly deserved reputation as raiders, killers, and worse, who prey on everyone around them.
 Their Reactions start at Hostile even among the openminded.
 Human supremacists are immediately violent unless a social skill check is successful.
 Merchants will refuse to sell wares or provide services such as healing, repairs, etc. Blunt and aggressive, orcs also take -1 on all Persuasion rolls, even among other orcs! (-4)

-- ...For a Reason: Orcs have the Driven (Major, prove myself through battle and conquest) and Ruthless (Minor) Hindrances.
-They constantly seek battle and show no quarter to those who fight them, though most will take prisoners when there is benefit in doing so. (-3) (Bloodthirsty and Ruthless (Major) are very common, but not ubiquitous enough to be racial traits.)
+- ...For a Reason: Orcs have the Minor* Hindrances of Driven (Prove myself through battle and conquest) and Ruthless.
+They seek out fights and show no quarter to those who stand against them, though most will take prisoners when there is benefit in doing so. (-2)

 - Instinct Over Intellect: Orcs act on their instincts, intellectual pursuits are not common for them.
 They suﬀer a −1 penalty to all Smarts rolls, but not Smarts linked skills. (-2)